-1.1.CIF Information
+1.1 CIF Information

-ATFX Global Markets (Cy) Limited (hereinafter referred to as the 'Company') was incorporated in the Republic of Cyprus on 12 February 2015 as a private limited liability company with registration number HE 340674 and it is a Cyprus Investment Firm.
-The Company obtained a licence from the Cyprus Securities and Exchange Commission (hereinafter referred to as the "CySEC"), with licence number CIF No. 285/15 on 17 December 2015.
+ATFX Global Markets (Cy) Ltd (hereinafter the 'Company') was incorporated in the Republic of Cyprus on 12 February 2015 as a private limited liability company with registration number HE 340674.
+The Company obtained a Cyprus Investment Firm ("CIF") license from the Cyprus Securities and Exchange Commission ("CySEC"), CIF licence No. 285/15 on 17 December 2015 to provide the following Investment and Ancillary Services in trading with the Financial Instruments listed below, in accordance with Part I, II and III of the Law 87(I)/2017: